Combination eating utensils: Bombilla

-A bombilla is very similar to the design of a spoon straw, however, instead of having the "spoon" to be used to consume solid parts, it is used to filter out solids, like leaves, typically found in mate, a type of caffeine-rich herbal drink.
-It was first used in the 16th century in South America for the purpose of drinking mate, so that the consumer wouldn't slurp up the small pieces of leaves that the drink usually has.
+A bombilla is similar to the design of a spoon straw, however, instead of the "spoon" being used to consume solid parts, it is used to filter out solids like leaves, such as those typically found in mate, a type of caffeine-rich herbal drink.
+It was first used in the 16th century in South America for the purpose of drinking mate so that the consumer wouldn't slurp up the small pieces of leaves that is included in the drink.
 The utensil is still widely used today.
 There are other designs of bombillas, each for a different use in drinking mate, and they can be made of different types of materials, such as silver.

 Pizza fork

-The pizza fork is a combination of a fork and a pizza cutter, allowing the user to slice a pizza and then quickly eat the sliced piece.
+The pizza fork is a combination of a fork and a pizza cutter, allowing the user to slice a pizza and then eat the sliced piece with ease.
 It was created by Daniel Morvec, who also created and runs Stupidiotic, where it is also sold on the website.
-A Kickstarter for the utensil was also created, where it states that it could also be used on pancakes, waffles, steaks, and more, although the starter was unsuccessful.
+A Kickstarter for the utensil was also created, where it claims that it could also be used on pancakes, waffles, steaks, and more, although the starter was unsuccessful.

-Other products that combine a fork and pizza cutter into one include the Nyfork, that also claims to be able to be used with other foods, like meatloaf.
-It was created by Innovative Products, inc, and the utensil allows for users to cut their pizzas into small bits without the hassle of using a knife and fork.
-A patent to improve the design of pizza forks can also be seen, stating its creation to prevent the injury of users by creating a fender between the pizza cutter and the handle.
+Other products that combine a fork and a pizza cutter into one utensil include the Nyfork, which also claims to be able to be used with other foods, like meatloaf.
+It was created by Innovative Products, Inc., and the utensil allows for users to cut their pizzas into small bits without having to use a separate knife and fork.
+A patent to improve the design of pizza forks is also demonstrated, stating its creation to prevent the injury of users by creating a fender between the pizza cutter and the handle.